• Home

 There’s no easy fix for companies facing this problem in their workforces.
 Job insecurity is subjective; it’s in the eye of the beholder.
 And it’s fair to say that workers today are probably perceiving the immediate risk of layoffs as worse than it actually is.
 Global unemployment remains at its lowest level in decades.
 A report from the Yale Budget Lab suggests that the notion of AI roiling the job market “remains largely speculative.”

 Still, the labor market is off-kilter.
-A low-hire, low-fire, “job-hugging” environment has sapped workers’ sense of mobility, adding to their uneasiness, says Ravin Jesuthasan, global leader of transformation services at Mercer, a consulting firm.
+A low-hire, low-fire “job-hugging” environment has sapped workers’ sense of mobility, adding to their uneasiness, says Ravin Jesuthasan, global leader of transformation services at Mercer, a consulting firm.
 And reports that AI is shrinking entry-level or middle-management opportunities are upending the traditional career trajectories that workers have come to trust.

 CEOs are arguably making things worse.
 Many leaders are dabbling in “AI washing”—blaming layoffs on AI even if it was not the cause.
 That spin is intended to win over investors, but the workforce at large is listening too.
-Employee concern about job loss due to AI rose to 40% this year from 28% in 2024, according to a global Mercer survey of 12,000 executive, HR leaders, investors, and employees.
+Employee concern about job loss owing to AI rose to 40% this year from 28% in 2024, according to a global Mercer survey of 12,000 executives, HR leaders, investors, and employees.

 It’s hard to unhear warnings from CEOs like Block’s Jack Dorsey, who blamed laying off 40% of his workers on AI and predicted that other companies “will reach the same conclusion and make similar structural changes.”